espruino/EspruinoDocs/boards/MicroBit.md

 * A Nordic nRF51822 ARM Cortex-M0 microcontroller (256kB flash, 16kB RAM)
 * A Freescale Kinetis chip to handle USB - this provides a virtual USB flash drive that allows firmware updates just by saving a file.

+**Note:** While we provide Espruino for the micro:bit, it takes a lot of memory to provide bluetooth functionality and as a result some functionality has had to be removed:

+* No ES6 Features (ArrayBuffer map/forEach, template literals, arrow functions, etc)
+* No advanced library functions (In [the reference](http://www.espruino.com/Reference), any function with the comment "Note: This is only available in some devices: not devices with low flash memory" will not be included)
+* Low program memory (Espruino on micro:bit has only 350 vars available, whereas on other devices it has over 10 times that)

+If you want the full experience, please consider buying [an official Espruino Board](http://www.espruino.com/Order).
+[Puck.js](http://www.espruino.com/Puck.js) is especially useful if you want to experiment with Bluetooth LE.

 Flashing Espruino
 ------------------